bbk-pij-2012-22/customer-subscription-services/README.md

 You can run/test this project in several ways:

-**Reommended**: Docker: download the root level docker compose yaml file, cd to the parent directory and simply run `docker compose up`
+**Docker Compose (recommended)**: download the root level docker compose yaml file, cd to the parent directory and simply run `docker compose up`

 This will run the spring boot application in a container and a compatible, pre-populated mysql container that will both run on the same network and communicate with one another.
 You'll be able to hit the match licence endpoint either in your browser or using a tool like postman.